 Objective of Field

-The Construction Technology curriculum provides excellent preparation for those whose career goals include becoming a Carpenter, Electrician, Plumber, Mason, HVAC Technician, Equipment Operator, Architect, Foreman, Project Manager, Estimator, Project Engineer, Heavy Highway Worker, and Business Owner.
+The Construction Technology curriculum provides excellent preparation for those whose career goals include becoming a Carpenter, Electrician, Plumber, Mason, Equipment Operator, Architect, Foreman, Project Manager, Estimator, Project Engineer, Heavy Highway Worker, and Business Owner.

 - Students will work in groups to build a one-story home